-Topical medications may be a good choice for people with acromioclavicular osteoarthritis who want to minimize gastrointestinal side effects that oral medications sometimes cause.
+Topical medications may be a good choice for people who want to minimize gastrointestinal side effects that oral medications sometimes cause.
 However, side effects are still possible.
 Patients should always discuss new medications with their doctor or pharmacist and read drug labels and instructions.

 In This Article:

-Corticosteroid injections.
 Symptoms that are not successfully treated with rest, NSAIDs, and/or physical therapy possibly may be relieved with corticosteroid injections.
-These injections may weaken the nearby tendons, so they should be used sparingly and only after more moderate treatments fail.2,3
+These injections carry potential side effects and may weaken the nearby tendons,1,2 so they should be used sparingly and only after rest, physical therapy, and medications fail.3

-Antibiotics.
 Septic subacromial bursitis requires treatment with antibiotics.
-A doctor will prescribe different antibiotics depending on the type of microorganism triggering the infection (often staphylococcus aureus).
-Oral antibiotics are effective in treating most people with septic bursitis.
+The choice of antibiotic may be influenced by what microorganism is causing the infection (often staphylococcus aureus).
+Most people with septic bursitis are effectively treated with oral antibiotics.
 More challenging cases may require hospitalization and antibiotics delivered intravenously.

 It is important to wait until all symptoms have resolved before resuming regular activities.
 Returning to activities that cause friction or stress on the shoulder bursa or tendons before they are healed will likely cause symptoms to flare up again.